symfony/symfony-docs/rate_limiter.rst

 A "rate limiter" controls how frequently some event (e.g. an HTTP request or a login attempt) is allowed to happen.
 Rate limiting is commonly used as a defensive measure to protect services from excessive use (intended or not) and maintain their availability.
-It's also useful to control your internal or outbound processes (e.g. limit the number of simultaneously processed messages).
+It is also useful to control your internal or outbound processes (e.g. limit the number of simultaneously processed messages).

 Symfony uses these rate limiters in built-in features like :ref:`login throttling <security-login-throttling>`,